Every morning, Ben Greenfield strolls into his office and strips off his clothes.

 Capitalizing on this emerging research are businesses that offer a wide range of light beds, boxes, lamps, lasers, infrared saunas, and panels for personal use.
 The devices are designed to deliver wavelengths of natural red or near-infrared light through lasers or LED lights (at wavelengths of about 600-1000 nanometers).
 They range in price, from relatively cheap ($100) up to around $4,000.

 The global light therapy market is booming, poised to hit one-billion by 2025.
-Most machines are generally considered safe and hold the potential for relatively minor side effects such as eye damage or skin burns.
+Most machines are generally considered safe but hold the potential for side effects such as eye damage or skin burns.
 (They're considered Class II medical devices by the FDA, posing a “moderate to high” risk to users.)

 In the last five years, light therapy researchers and red-light therapy companies set their sights on men like Greenfield — the guy who gets naked every morning in his home office.